highbyte/dotnet-6502/docs/libraries/core/dotnet6502-debugadapter.md

 - Uses `StdioTransport` for VSCode extension integration.
 - Launched by the VSCode extension as a child process.
 - Maintains backward compatibility with the existing VSCode extension.
+- Debugs raw 6502 assembly (ca65), not any specific machine.
+It hosts a `GenericComputer` purely as a bare `ISystem` — a CPU + empty 64 KB RAM, no ROM — and in `builtInExecution` mode the adapter steps the CPU directly, touching only `ISystem.CPU` / `ISystem.Mem`.
+The `DebugAdapter` library itself is fully `ISystem`-agnostic.
+This app is intentionally single-system and not routed through plugin discovery.

 ### Desktop application integration